-The preposterous WWII drama Betrayed was the last film star Clark Gable made for MGM under his long contract, which ended 1954.
+The WWII drama Betrayed was the last film that star Clark Gable made for MGM under his long contract, which ended 1954.

-An espionage thriller set in the Nazi-occupied Netherlands during WWII, Betrayed was meant as a tribute to the Dutch resistance movement.
+An espionage thriller set in the Nazi-occupied Netherlands during WWII, Betrayed was meant to be a tribute to the Dutch resistance movement.

-Gable lays Dutch intelligence agent Pieter Deventer, who is ordered to keep an eye on suspected collaborator Fran Seelers (Lana Turner in a role originally assigned to Ava Gardner).
+Gable plays Dutch intelligence agent Pieter Deventer, who is ordered to keep an eye on suspected collaborator Fran Seelers (Lana Turner in a role that was originally assigned to Ava Gardner).

 Deventer and Seelers join the Dutch underground, making contact with resistance leader, “The Scarf” (Victor Mature).